-The Connecticut Home Care Program for Elders (CHCPE) is established pursuant to section 17b-342 of the Connecticut General Statutes and 42 USC 1396n (d).
-The CHCPE provides, within the limitations described in sections 17b-342-2 to 17b-342-7, inclusive, of the Regulations of Connecticut State Agencies, a range of medical and nonmedical, home and community-based services to individuals 65 year of age and older, who without such services, would require placement in a nursing facility (NF).
-The purpose of sections 17b-342-1 to [17b-342-5] 17b-342-7, inclusive, of the Regulations of Connecticut State Agencies is to describe non-financial program requirements, services available and limitations under the [Connecticut Home Care Program for Elders] CHCPE.
-This program provides home health services, home and community-based services and assisted living services funded under a waiver to the Medicaid program and under a program funded with an appropriation by the General Assembly.
+The purpose of sections 17b-342-1 to 17b-342-5, inclusive, of the Regulations of Connecticut State Agencies is to describe non-financial program requirements, services available and limitations under the Connecticut Home Care Program for Elders.
+This program provides home health services, community based services and assisted living services funded under a waiver to the Medicaid program and under a program funded with an appropriation by the General Assembly.
 The financial eligibility requirements for these three parts of the program differ and are specified under sections 2540.92 and 8040 to 8040.50, inclusive, of the Uniform Policy Manual of the Department of Social Services.
-[This program includes all clients transferred from the following programs as of July 1, 1992: Promotion of Independent Living for the Elderly, Department on Aging Home Care Demonstration Project and Long Term Care Preadmission Screening and Community Based Services Program.]
-Sections 17b-342-1 to [17b-342-5] 17b-342-7, inclusive, of the Regulations of Connecticut State Agencies also establish standards and requirements for access agencies, homemaker-companion agencies and assisted living service agencies which operate under the [Connecticut Home Care Program for Elders] CHCPE and the Connecticut Partnership for Long Term-Care.
+This program includes all clients transferred from the following programs as of July 1, 1992: Promotion of Independent Living for the Elderly, Department on Aging Home Care Demonstration Project and Long Term Care Preadmission Screening and Community Based Services Program.
+Sections 17b-342-1 to 17b-342-5, inclusive, of the Regulations of Connecticut State Agencies also establish standards and requirements for access agencies and assisted living service agencies which operate under the Connecticut Home Care Program for Elders and the Connecticut Partnership for Long Term-Care.